BorgwardtLab/DeepEST/README.md

 ---

-### Step 3 — Generate Genomic Features
+### Step 3 — Generate genomic features

-Genomic features encode gene position, expression levels, and genomic context.
+Genomic features encode gene position and genomic context; these features are combined with expression data and used as the input for the expression-location module.

 #### Core Script: `6_position_encoding.py`